ATL Airport Community Improvement Districts

 automated transit network pilot project

-The Automated Transit Network (ATN) Demonstration Pilot connecting the SkyTrain at Georgia International Convention Center to the Arena will open to the public for free in South Metro Atlanta in December 2026.
+The Automated Transit Network (ATN) Demonstration Pilot is a free, on-demand transit demonstration coming December 2026 connecting the ATL SkyTrain at the Georgia International Convention Center to the Gateway Center Arena using dedicated lanes called fixed guideways.

 ATN Purpose and Goal